nestordemeure/tabularGP/README.md

 glearn.plot_feature_importance()
 ```

-## Features

-Some features of gaussian process:
-- gives an uncertainty on the outputs
-- naturally resistant to overfitting
-- very accurate for small datasets

-Some features of this particular implementation:
-- works out of the box on tabular datasets
-- can be used on large datasets
-- lets use optimise the gaussian process's training data
-- cover regression on one or more targets and classification
-- feature importance estimation
-- transfer-learning to recycle models
-- implements various kernels including a neural-network based kernel
-- implements various priors including the possibility of using arbitrary functions such as a neural-network as prior
+For a tour of the features available (including various forms of transfer-learning and feature importance estimation), see the [example folder](TODO).

 ## Notes

-A learning rate within  `[1e-2;1e-1]` seems like a good default.

-The loss can sometimes decrease while the error is slightly increasing, this is due to the model fighting overfitting and improving its calibration.

-Using SGD instead of Adam (`opt_func=optim.SGD`) is sometimes very beneficial with this kind of model but it can also lead to numerically unstable situations.
+The gaussian process output a tensor, its prediction (the *mean* of the gaussian process), with an additional `stdev` member to get the uncertainty on the prediction.

+Some inputs might lead to crash due to singular matrices appearing during the kernel computation.
+The easiest solution to those problems is to restart the model with a lower learning rate (adding training points can also help).

-We provide two loss functions, other loss should take the mean *and* std into account.
+We provide two loss functions out of the box (`gp_gaussian_marginal_log_likelihood` for regression and `gp_is_greater_log_likelihood` for classification).
+Any user-defined loss function should take both mean and std into account to insure a proper fit.

-The output has an std.

-Singular matrix errors might happend due to numerical problems.
+One might observe that a validation metric increases while the loss steadily decreases.
+This is due to the model improving its uncertainty estimate to the detriment of its prediction.

 ## TODO

 #### Various

-- improve readme
 - add usage example to readme
 - add demo notebook
-- submit to pip ?
+- submit to pip
+- add a DOI for ease of quote in papers

 #### Kernel